openEngiadina/cpub/docs/deployment.md

 Currently it is required to use use a reverse proxy such as Nginx when exposing CPub to a network.

-The `X-Forwarded-*` headers need to be set so that CPub knowns from where requests come.
+The `X-Forwarded-*` headers need to be set so that CPub can know from where requests come.

 To redirect all traffic to CPub: